kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 #### Challenge

 This capstone is already massive.
 You don't need an extra challenge on this one.
-Go make yourself a cup of tea or something.
+Go get yourself a cup of tea!

 ### Listing notes

 In comparison to the code that we have added so far, adding a list of notes will be a minor task.
 For the initial feature of creating a new note, we started from the UI components and worked back to the API.
 For this feature, let's do the opposite - focus on how to get the data into the UI, then build the components to display it.

-First, we will add a function to the API that will call the "/notes" endpoint to list all notes.
+First, we will add a function to the API that calls the "/notes" endpoint to get the full notes list.

 ```clojure
 ;; ...